 Postdoctoral Research Associate - Chemical Engineering

-Job Code/Title PD - Post Doctoral Position Number P00001 Working Title Postdoctoral Research Associate - Chemical Engineering Department Chemical & Life Science Engineering Organizational Overview
+Job Code/Title PD - Post Doctoral Position Number P00001 Working Title Postdoctoral Research Associate - Chemical Engineering Department Medicines for All Organizational Overview

 At VCU, we Make it Real through learning, research, creativity, service and discovery — the hallmarks of the VCU experience.
 A premier, urban, public research university nationally recognized as one of the best employers for diversity, VCU is a great place to work.
 It’s a place of opportunity, where your success is supported and your career can thrive.
 VCU offers employees a generous leave package, career paths for advancement, competitive pay, and an opportunity to do mission-driven work.